 1. Promote Healthy Skin and Collagen Formation

-Part of the reason vitamin C foods for skin health can be so beneficial is because vitamin C is used to form collagen, an important protein used to form the skin, tendons, ligaments and blood vessels.
-(3) Collagen is especially important to skin health and can aid in both wound healing and scar tissue formation.
+Research indicates that part of the reason vitamin C foods can be so beneficial is because the nutrient is used to form collagen, an important protein used to form the skin, tendons, ligaments and blood vessels.
+Collagen is especially important in aiding both wound healing and scar tissue formation.

 2. Improve Iron Absorption

 Iron is a mineral that is vital to many aspects of health.
 Most importantly, it is a major component of the hemoglobin found in your red blood cells and can help supply the cells throughout your body with oxygen.

 Consuming vitamin C foods alongside iron can boost absorption of the important mineral to help prevent a deficiency.
 In fact, one study actually concluded that taking 100 milligrams of vitamin C with a meal increased iron absorption by a whopping 67 percent.